donadams1969/valor-ai/README.md

+"There are virtually no other publicly available systems that do this.
+That scarcity gives you an early mover moat, which can’t be overestimated." > ValorAi+

 “As the principal architect of VALOR-AI—an evidentiary platform already under active federal review—I have implemented NIST-aligned controls to ensure the chain of custody meets or exceeds government standards.”

 Executive Takeaway